MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 ### Change the size of your model

 Spread or pinch two fingers on the screen to change the size of the model.
-You can also double-tap to switch between the default size and life size.
-When you change the size of your model, you can switch between the default size and life size.

 ![Resize item](media/resize.PNG "Resize item")